TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 [Ref](https://discourse.nodered.org/t/noisecraft-anyone-heard-of-it/79813/19)

-### New Nodes

-* Create a `uib-router` node.
-This would connect a route handler flow to an existing `uibuilder` node.
-A bit like an `http-in` node but not needing an `http-out` because the out is via the `uibuilder` node.
-Would allow wildcard routing and ability to restrict by method.
-The defined path(s) would be added as a new router to the uibuilder routes.
-Consider whether this needs to be a `uib-router-in`/`uib-router-out` pair instead?
-* Consider implementing at Kroki diagram service node - https://kroki.io/ - enables delivery of diagrams from text descriptions using many different libraries.

 ### General

 * Consider creating a module that uses [gridstck.js](https://gridstackjs.com/#) where each grid entry gets a unique html ID.
 Needs a way to save the grid as HTML without the amend widgets but also as a gridstack object to allow re-editing.
 * Optimise runtime code using esbuild (see node-build.mjs).
 Reduce runtime dependencies by bundling and move deps to dev deps.
 * Allow client id to be set externally.
 * ~~Add client identifier chooser to cache node - allowing use of different msg props to identify a specific client~~ *No need for the complexity, can use a switch node to filter*.
-* Change cache & main nodes to use client id rather than socket id where available.
-Since that is less likely to change.
 * Use [chokidar](https://github.com/paulmillr/chokidar) to send a control msg to the fe when files change.
 Change the front-end to allow the browser to automatically reload (location.reload()).
 Put everything behind an optional flag and don't load the chokidar library unless the flag is set.
 May want an auto-rebuild feature as well.
 Alternatively, try [livereload](https://www.npmjs.com/package/livereload) which is used by rollup.
 * Add package.json `style` property to Instance details page and packages list if it exists.
 * Add option to log http(s) requests to control output port